MMuessen/VastData_Interview/README.md

 ### Example 3
 **Tanium Sensor to show all deduplicated unique connections to a server - Python**

 ***The Problem*** - Sales person sold a solution to the customer which the product didnt quite do.
 The previous sensor was basically a TCP dump but the customer was sold they could get actionable data to prepare for an on prem to cloud migration.
-This was handing them a haystack of data which wasnt helpful.
+This was handing them a haystack of data which wasn't helpful.
 To make this even more complicated they needed this data for over 800 Servers which powered their applications.

 ***The Solution*** - I took the old sensor and rewrote it adding deduplication, as well as filtered out any local traffic, and excluded ports such as the ones we used for tanium.
 I also added an inbound and outbound parameter which allowed me to greatly reduce the string count on our platform for that sensor.